jxnblk/geomicons-open/README.md

 ### Styling inline SVG with CSS

 Inline SVGs can be styled with CSS, just like any other HTML element.
-Geomicons Open JS adds a style attribute with `fill:currentcolor` to inherit the foreground color.
+Geomicons Open icons have the `fill` attribute set to `currentcolor` to inherit the foreground color.
 Set the width, height, and other properties with additional CSS.

 ```html